osmandolu/osmandolu-master/README.md

 - Expert on experimental design and survey research

-- 15 years of research experience
+- 15 years of daa & research experience

 ### What I'm using ? 🛠
 <p>

 - I prefer using Python for Data Science.

 - I am also very good at academic data analytics tools such as R, SPSS, STATA.